-The more advanced user of ROOter firmware may, at times, want to add a different feature to their router using the OpenWrt or Lede repository.
+The more advanced user of ROOter firmware may, at times, want to add a different feature to their router using the OpenWrt repository.
 This doucument will outline some facts about this process.

-This mostly a problem for routers that are using a 4meg image but can also happen to some routers using the 8meg image as well.
+This mostly a problem for routers that are using a 8meg image but can also happen to some routers using the 16meg image if the packages are large.
 See the supported routers list to see which image type you are using.
 A brief explanation of how router memory works will make this clearer.

 The Flash memory of the router is similar to a hard drive since it holds the firmware and data used by the router.
 The firmware is compressed very much like a Zip file when it is in Flash memory so that more data can be packed into a smaller space.
 When the router boots up, it unpacks the firmware from Flash memory into RAM and then runs the program from there.
 It does not run from Flash memory but from RAM.
 A part of Flash memory is used to hold data that must survive a router power down, like the configuration information when you set up the router.
 In ROOter, this is about 90Kb so that much Flash memory must be free at all times.
 You can check how much free Flash memory space your router has by going to the System menu and then to the Software submenu.

 Subtract 90KB from what is shown and that is how much space you have left to hold new packages.